Sharing is caring!

 We’ve scoured our bookshelves and bookstores to track down the best New Year’s books for adults that cover multiple genres.
 While you’ll find quite a few New Year’s Eve romance books on this list, it also includes historical fiction, mystery, literary fiction, and even some New Year’s Eve YA books.

-The start of a New Year comes with fresh beginnings and an extra dose of hope, in real life and in novels.
-Some of our New Year’s book picks feature new relationships for the new year, while others focus more on the characters learning more about themselves and taking charge of their own happiness.
-Whatever you’re in the mood for, we hope you’ll find the perfect book to read between Christmas & New Year!
+The start of a new year comes with fresh beginnings, New Year’s resolutions, and an extra dose of hope – both in real life and in novels.
+Some of the New Year’s books on our list feature new relationships, while others focus on the characters learning more about themselves and taking charge of their own happiness.
+Whatever you’re in the mood for, we hope you’ll find the perfect book to read between Christmas and New Years!

-These are some of the best New Year's Eve books for adults.
-If we missed one of your favorites, please let us know in the comments.
+If we missed one of your favorite books set on New Year's Eve or New Year's Day, please let us know in the comments.